Robustly Safe Compilation or, Efficient, Provably Secure Compilation: via Bisimulation

 We need to prove that this relation is preserved by reductions both in compiled and in attacker code.
 The former follows from the proof of source robust safety (\Cref{thm:src-ty-impl-safe}).
-The latter is simple since all trusted locations are protected with capabilities, attackers have no access to trusted locations, and capabilities are unforgeable and unguessable (by the semantics of \LC).

-At this point, knowing that monitors are related, and that source traces are always accepted by source monitors, we can conclude that target traces are always accepted by target monitors too.
+The latter is formalised in \Cref{thm:att-act-pres-relatet} below and it is simple to prove.
+Since all trusted locations are protected with capabilities, attackers have no access to trusted locations, and capabilities are unforgeable and unguessable (by the semantics of \LC).
+At this point, knowing that the monitors at hand are related, and that source traces are always accepted by the considered source monitors, we can conclude that target traces are always accepted by the considered target monitors too.
 Note that this kind of an argument requires all compilable source programs to be robustly safe and is, therefore, impossible for our first compiler \compup{\cdot}.
 Overall, avoiding the backtranslation results in a proof much simpler than that of \Cref{sec:rsc-instance}.

+In order to state the lemma discussed above, we rely on notation $\src{C}\vdashatts\src{\Pi}\xtos{\lambda}\src{\Pi'}$, which states that the reduction taking place occurs in attacker code.
+This can be easily defined by observing the stack of functions (explained in \Cref{ex:fstack}) and controlling whether the executing function is defined by the attacker or not.
+Note that unlike before, we do not need to grow the partial bijection here because it is used to track locations as used by the compiled code and not by the attacker. \begin{lemma}[Attacker actions preserve relatedness] \end{lemma}